 As I’ve thought at length over all the conversations I’ve had and messages I’ve received.
 I’ve asked myself, “what important things I need to take away from this?
 How can it be a help to others?’

-So yes folks, I am going to be over the top.
-I am not going to tip toe around this any more and play nice.
-Its time for us parents to stand up and be willing to be different.
 I’m reading the book “The Tech-Wise Family’ right now.
 Its by Andy Crouch and I absolutely love what he says in the book about how we need to interact with technology in our families.
 Here’s what he says:

 “There is a better way.
 It doesn’t require us to become Amish, entirely separating ourselves from the modern technological world, and it doesn’t require us to deny the real benefits that technology provides our families and our wider society.
 But let me be direct and honest: this better way is radical.
 It requires making choices that most of our neighbors aren’t making.
 It requires making choices that most of our neighbors in church aren’t making.
 Let me put it this way: you don’t have to become Amish, but you probably have to become closer to Amish than you think.”
 (The Tech-Wise Family pgs 28-29)